tokenlin/RingSig-Protocol/README.md

 which is so far unique in the market.
 We are fast, simple and secure.

 # Chainlink usage
-Our protocol uses Chainlink’s techniques in 3 places:
+Our protocol uses Chainlink’s techniques(Chainlink.functions and Chainlink.CCIP) in 3 places:
-1. **deposit on Supervisor.sol**: Chainlink.functions
+1. **deposit on Supervisor.sol**: Chainlink.functions makes the whole monitoring process more decentralized and fair.
 [FunctionsConsumer.sol](./contracts/supervisor/FunctionsConsumer.sol)
 [Piece of code that fulfillRequest on Supervisor.sol(line 89)](./contracts/supervisor/Supervisor.sol)
 ```